rdkcentral/Lightning-SDK/docs/plugins/router/navigation.md

 ## Optional router path

-You can also specify the optional router path parameter to the Router path.
-This is an advantage as we need not specify two different routes to the same component, instead we can specify optional field in router path with a '?' suffix for the optional params.
+There might be some cases in which you need a route path with an optional parameter at the end.
+Normally, you would have to define two different routes to the same component, one with the optional parameter and one without.
+Starting with Lightning-SDK `v5.3.0`, you can specify an optional router path parameter by adding a `?` suffix to the last parameter name.

+Please note that only the last parameter of any path is allowed to be an optional parameter.
+For example, if you have a route path with three parameters, you can make only the last parameter optional, but not the second parameter.

+When we define an optional parameter like this:
 ```js
 {
   path: 'player/:assetId/:playlistId?',